Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 ^^^^^^^^^^

 Stallguard can be used to measure motor load and for stall detection.
-In coolstep mode the measurement is used to adjust the motor current to the load.
+In coolstep mode the measurement is used internally to adjust the motor current to the load.

 Help!
 I don't understand half of the words
 ------------------------------------------

-The TCM2130 is a powerful stepper motor driver.
+The used TMC2130 is a powerful stepper motor driver.
 Unfortunately this comes with lots of modes, features and configuration possibilites.
 In our experience, you can leave all of the configurations but the Basic Configurations (first tab in Brick Viewer) as default.
 We did choose sane default values for